KDB017/CodeReadingHelperByMermaid/code-reading-helper-by-mermaid-sequence-diagram/README.md

 ---

+## Why Use This?

+Before Mermaid Jump:

+- ❌ Spend 30 minutes finding function definitions
+- ❌ Get lost in 10,000+ line files
+- ❌ Manually search for each function call

+After Mermaid Jump:

+- ✅ Click function → Instant jump to code
+- ✅ See which functions are called most (color-coded)
+- ✅ Understand code flow in 5 minutes

 ## ✨ Who This Is For

 This extension is best suited for:

-* Reading unfamiliar or legacy codebases
+- Reading unfamiliar or legacy codebases
-* Understanding execution flow before diving into implementations
+- Understanding execution flow before diving into implementations
-* Using diagrams as a guide for where to start reading code
+- Using diagrams as a guide for where to start reading code

 It is **not** intended to perfectly resolve all runtime behavior or dynamic dispatch.

 ## ✨ Features

-* Jump to *related* function/method definitions from Mermaid sequence diagrams
+- Jump to *related* function/method definitions from Mermaid sequence diagrams

-  * When exact resolution is ambiguous, this extension prioritizes fast navigation over perfect accuracy
+  - When exact resolution is ambiguous, this extension prioritizes fast navigation over perfect accuracy
-* Works inside Markdown, `.mmd`, and code comments
+- Works inside Markdown, `.mmd`, and code comments
-* Zero-config, instant response
+- Zero-config, instant response

 ---